Lt.-Col. Henry Halford Dawes1

 Major Humphrey Ernest Bowman was born on 26 July 1879.2 He was the son of John Frederick Bowman and Cecilia Charrington.1,3 He married, firstly, Frances Guinevere Armytage, daughter of Lt.-Col. Arthur Henry Armytage and Katherine Harriet Creyke, on 2 December 1916.2 He married, secondly, Elinor Marion Conybeare, daughter of Reverend Charles Conybeare, on 20 August 1925.2 He died on 23 March 1965 at age 85.1

-He was educated at Eton College, Windsor, Berkshire, England.2 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, in 1905 with a Master of Arts (M.A.).2 He was with the Egyptian Civil Service.2 He was decorated with the award of the Commander, Order of the Nile.2 He fought in the First World War.2 He was invested as a Commander, Order of the British Empire (C.B.E.) in 1919.2 He gained the rank of Temporary Major in 1920 in the service of the Royal Fusiliers.2 He was Director of Education for Palestine between 1920 and 1936.2 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.) in 1936.2 He was invested as a Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.).2 He was with the Foreign Office between 1941 and 1945.2
+He was educated at Eton College, Windsor, Berkshire, EnglandG.2 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, in 1905 with a Master of Arts (M.A.)2 He was with the Egyptian Civil Service.2 He was awarded the Commander, Order of the Nile.2 He fought in the First World War.2 He was appointed Commander, Order of the British Empire (C.B.E.) in 1919.2 He gained the rank of Temporary Major in 1920 in the Royal Fusiliers.2 He was Director of Education for Palestine between 1920 and 1936.2 He was appointed Companion, Order of St. Michael and St. George (C.M.G.) in 1936.2 He was appointed Knight, Most Venerable Order of the Hospital of St. John of Jerusalem (K.St.J.)2 He was with the Foreign Office between 1941 and 1945.2

 Children of Major Humphrey Ernest Bowman and Frances Guinevere Armytage